HP TouchSmart 300-1125uk Desktop PC support

 - If a name for a CD/DVD drive is not listed in Device Manager, the rest of these troubleshooting steps will not help.
 Instead refer to the HP support document CD or DVD Drive is not Detected (Windows 7) .If the CD or DVD drive is listed, continue using these steps to troubleshoot problems related to disc.

+One possible reason for a non-responsive CD/DVD drive is AutoPlay being turned disabled.
 If AutoPlay is set to take no action when discs are inserted or if AutoPlay is not enabled, nothing may happen when a disc is inserted.
 Even though you may want to open discs through Windows Explorer or other software means, use the following steps to make sure AutoPlay is enabled so that discs can be more easily tested in future steps:

 Common causes for CD/DVD failures are damaged or poorly manufactured discs.
 Plastic discs can be easily scratched and data on the disc can be destroyed if left in the sun.
 Discs damaged by sun must be replaced.
 If a disc is scratched, try to clean or repair the disc.
 Most home electronic stores offer disc repair kits at minimal cost.